xiaolongw1223/academic-web/content/project/Trans-dimensional_gravity_inversion_for_salt_reconstruction/index.md

 ---

 ### Figure Caption
-The recovered SEG-EAGE salt model without using prior information (a) and with informative constraint (b).
-The reconstructed Sigsbee salt model without (c) and with (d) informative constraint. (e) and (f), respectively, show the inverted Pluto models without and with imposing prior information.
+The recovered 2D SEG-EAGE salt models without (a) and with (b) constraint.
+The reconstructed Sigsbee salt models without (c) and with (d) constraint. (e) and (f), respectively, show the inverted Pluto models without and with imposing prior information.

 ### Research Summary
 Ongoing research